gopherslab/conduit-connector-redis/README.md

 **Note:** The ([subscription messages](https://redis.io/docs/manual/pubsub/)) sent to the channel are not sent back to server, it is only logged as an info level log.
 Subscription messages are the messages confirming the successful subscription to the channel.

-### STREAM
+### Mode: stream

-While starting the iterator, we first check the type of the key, if the key is of type `none` (key doesn't exist) or `stream`, Only then the iterator is initialized.
+While starting the iterator, the connector first checks the type of the key, the valid redis key is of type `none` (key doesn't exist) or `stream`, Only then the iterator is initialized.
 The stream iterator starts polling for new data every `pollingPeriod`.
-The new data is then inserted into a buffer that is checked on each Read request.
+The new data slice is then inserted into a buffer that is checked on each Read request.
 The resulting sdk.Record has the following format:
 ```json
 {